College Safety

 SUNY Erie Annual Safety and Security Report - Clery - 2021

-Information regarding campus crime statistics can be accessed by visiting the College Safety Offices on each campus or by visiting the US Department of Education website.
-The crime statistics include offenses reported to Campus Safety Offices for the past three years.
+Information regarding campus crime statistics can also be accessed by visiting the US Department of Education website.